How To Stop Wage Garnishment in California

 Can You Stop a Garnishment Once it Starts?

 Stopping a garnishment once it has begun is possible.
 Immediate steps include verifying the legitimacy of the garnishment order, negotiating with the creditor or collection agency, or filing a claim of exemption in court to argue that the garnishment severely impedes your ability to cover basic necessities.
+Missed debt payments can negatively impact your credit score and lead to wage garnishment by creditors to cover the remaining debt.

 Can You Negotiate a Wage Garnishment?